 What is Sciatica?

 Sciatica refers to pain that radiates along the sciatic nerve, which runs from your lower back down to your legs.
-It’s often caused by a herniated disc pressing on a nerve root, leading to pain, numbness, or weakness in the affected leg.
-While sciatica can be very uncomfortable, treatment strategies, like physiotherapy can help.
+It’s often caused by a herniated disc pressing on a nerve root.
+The nerve root is where the nerve originates, where it emerges from your spinal cord in your lower back, and then runs down your leg.

 How Physiotherapy Can Help